 Cataract surgery involves removal of the cloudy lens and replacement with a permanent, artificial lens known as an intraocular lens.
-There are two types of cataract surgery:
+There are three types of cataract surgery:

 Phacoemulsification is the most common form of cataract surgery.
-The surgeon makes a small incision on the side of the cornea and inserts a probe that uses ultrasound waves to break up the lens.
+The surgeon makes a small incision (approximately one tenth of an inch!) on the side of the cornea and inserts a small probe that uses ultrasound waves to break up the lens.
 Once the diseased lens has been removed, the surgeon implants an intraocular lens.

-Extracapsular extraction is generally used to remove larger, more advanced cataracts.
+Extracapsular extraction is generally used to remove larger, more advanced cataracts and is rarely done with today’s modern technology.
 In this procedure, a longer incision is made on the side of the cornea, allowing the surgeon to extract the cloudy core of the lens in one piece and implant an intraocular lens.

 Following surgery, most patients will notice improved vision within a few days.
-Generally, full recovery can be expected within eight weeks.
-If a patient has cataracts in both eyes, two separate surgeries will be performed 4-8 weeks apart.
+Generally, full recovery can be expected within eight weeks as compared to a much quicker expected visual recovery with modern cataract surgery.